MoserMichael/python-obj-system/decorator.md

 __Result:__

 ```
->> color red:  <__main__.Colour object at 0x7fd61dcf6fa0> red: 255 green: 0 blue: 0
+>> color red:  <__main__.Colour object at 0x7fbf31f0afa0> red: 255 green: 0 blue: 0
 ```

-At first it doesn't make an awfull lot of sense, but lets derive the ColourWithAlphaChannel class from Colour
+At first it doesn't make an awfull lot of sense, but lets derive the ColourWithAlphaChannel class from Colour.
+Nnow you can create a ColourWithAlphaChannel object, by means of the same same constructor/factory method from\_name It calls the correct \_\_init\_\_ method, based on the class instance passed to the from\_name class method

 __Source:__